XIII (2003 video game): Multiplayer

 The multiplayer hosts a maximum of 16 players.
 The game features three standard game modes along with modes exclusive to each system: Team Deathmatch, Deathmatch, Capture the Flag, Sabotage (on Xbox and PC), The Hunt (on PC, PS2 and GameCube), and Power-Up (on PC and PS2).
 Depending on the platform, players in online and offline modes (against bots) range from 4 to 16.
 The GameCube version does not have any online modes, while the PC version excludes the multi-screen modes but includes a map editor.
 There are 13 maps on Deathmatch plus one additional on Team Deathmatch, while 5 on Capture the Flag and 3 on Sabotage.
 The player can choose from among 10 different character appearances.

 In Deathmatch, all players compete against each other and the strongest player wins.
 Team Deathmatch is similar, but players form two teams.
 In Capture the Flag, a player must retrieve the flag from their enemy's base, and bring it to their own team's base.
 In Sabotage, one team must place a bomb in three different locations, while the opposite team must protect these areas; the protectors win if the time limit is exceeded (except if the time is set to infinite).
 The bomb is always found at the beginning of the team base, and the player who holds the bomb must wait 12 seconds until they may drop it and take shelter from the ensuing detonation.
 In The Hunt, players must shoot ghosts, which become gradually smaller after receiving hits.
 The player only has one weapon, the hunting gun, with which they can shoot human opponents.
 Power Up is a deathmatch game, in which boxes containing special, temporary abilities, such as invisibility and higher speed, are found throughout the map.

+In line with other online-enabled games on the Xbox, multiplayer on Xbox Live was available to players until 15 April 2010.
+XIII is now playable online again on the replacement Xbox Live servers called Insignia.

+Graphics

+The characters and weaponry in XIII are rendered with cel shading, giving a deliberately comic book style appearance, including onomatopoeic words contained in bubbles for sound effects.
+It uses Unreal Engine 2 because it was "really strong for level design" and allowed development "across all platforms using one engine".
+The graphics were compared with Jet Set Radio Future and Auto Modellista.
+The developer felt that the appearance reflected the comic book and innovated in its portrayal of violence; blood splatters are shown in a cartoon manner.